kmkurn/pytorch-crf/docs/index.rst

 *Conditional random fields in PyTorch.*

-This package provides an implementation of a `conditional random fields (CRF)`_ layer in PyTorch.
+This package provides an implementation of a linear-chain `conditional random fields (CRF)`_ layer in PyTorch.
 The implementation borrows mostly from `AllenNLP CRF module`_ with some modifications.

 .. toctree::